RunpengJ/cse15l-lab-reports/lab-report-3-week-5.md

 ```

 What happens in the above code block?
-- The above command means looking into the specified directory, and outputing the subdirectories only.
+- The above command means looking into the specified directory, and outputing directories only.
-- This command is useful when we want to know what directories a specified directory has.
+- This command is useful when we want to know what directories are inside a specified directory.

 ### **3. -size**